CliMA/ClimaArtifacts/forty_yrs_era5_land_forcing_data/README.md

 - Mean surface downward short wave radiation flux (lon, lat, time; "msdwswrf")
 - Mean total precipitation rate (lon, lat, time; "mtpr")

+Note that the last five fields ("msr", "msdrswrf", "msdwlwrf", "msdwswrf", "mtpr") are now renamed to "avg_tsrwe", "avg_sdirswrf", "avg_sdlwrf", "avg_sdswrf", and "avg_tprate" when postprocessing the data.
+These fields are renamed to what they were before to maintain backward compatibility.

 The file `era5_YEAR_1.0x1.0_lai.nc` holds one year of weekly data for `lai_hv` and `lai_lv`.
 - Latitude ("lat") (from -90.0 to 90.0 degrees at a resolution of 1.0)
 - Longitude ("lon") (from 0.0 to 359.00 degrees at a resolution of 1.0)